 She then completed postdoctoral work at The University of California, Berkeley, where she studied ion-transport mechanisms controlling muscle contraction and gastric-acid secretion.

-Her more recent work, in collaboration with Princeton University, focuses on protein methylation as a mechanism to control cell division in normal and cancerous cells.
+She also was a visiting researcher at Princeton University where her work focused on protein methylation as a mechanism to control cell division in normal and cancerous cells.